left-curve/left-curve/quint/grug_ics23.md

 -->
 ## Is Left Most

 This function returns true if this is the left-most path in the tree, excluding placeholder (empty child) nodes.
 This function emulates the [`ensure_left_most`](https://github.com/cosmos/ics23/blob/a31bd4d9ca77beca7218299727db5ad59e65f5b8/rust/src/verify.rs#L222C1-L232C2) Rust function.
-Quint implementation uses fixed constants for Grug JMT implementation: `MinPrefixLen`, `MaxPrefixLen` and `ChildSize`.
+Quint implementation uses fixed constants for Grug JMT implementation: `min_prefix_length`, `max_prefix_length` and `child_size`.
 Essentially, these two functions perform the same way, only differences revolving around Quint's inability to early return in the event of error.

 ```rust
 // ensure_left_most fails unless this is the left-most path in the tree, excluding placeholder (empty child) nodes